skaravind/AutoEncoder-GUI/README.md

 # AutoEncoder-GUI
 A GUI (Python3) for manually changing latent dimensions of an Adversarial AutoEncoder.
 Its made using Tkinter

-The model included with the code is the Decoder of an AAE trained on Ganesha paintings (or should i say GANesha ;P)
+The model included with the code is the Decoder of an AAE trained on LordGanesha paintings (or should i say LORDGANESHA ;P)

 ## Running Script